What are the advantages of the direct access scheme?

 What are your charges?

 Because barristers’ overheads are less than solicitors we have traditionally been able to charge lower hourly rates than comparably experienced solicitors.
 Often much of the work that would be done by a solicitor, such as photo-copying and collating documents you will be able to do yourself.
 Some solicitors, particularly large firms, engage more than one person on a case as well as instructing a barrister, and clients pay unnecessarily for this duplication.
 Some people will prefer to have all the work, however mundane, done by a professional, in which case they may be better off using a solicitor.
-Another option is to engage a paralegal to carry out some of the administrative or conduct of litigation work which I cannot do and you would prefer not to do.
+Another option is to engage a paralegal to carry out some of the administrative or conduct of litigation work which I would not generally agree to do and you might not feel able or willing to do yourself.

 Do I instruct you or your chambers?